๐ŸงฌMolecular Biology

 Fermentation (Lactic Acid and Alcoholic)

-• Regenerates NAD+NAD^+ without oxygen by reducing pyruvate, allowing glycolysis to continue producing 2 ATP per glucose
+• Regenerates NAD+NAD^+ without oxygen by using pyruvate (or a derivative of it) as the electron acceptor, allowing glycolysis to continue producing 2 ATP per glucose.

-Compare: Lactic Acid vs. Alcoholic Fermentation—both regenerate NAD+NAD^+ and yield only 2 ATP per glucose, but they produce different end products (lactate vs. ethanol + CO2CO_2).
-If asked about human muscle fatigue, use lactic acid; for industrial applications, use alcoholic.
+Compare: Lactic Acid vs. Alcoholic Fermentation: both regenerate NAD+NAD^+ and yield only 2 ATP per glucose, but they produce different end products (lactate vs. ethanol + CO2CO_2).
+Lactic acid fermentation is a single-step reduction; alcoholic fermentation is two steps (decarboxylation then reduction).
+If asked about human muscle fatigue, think lactic acid; for industrial applications like brewing, think alcoholic.

 Alternative Fuel Pathways